メインコンテンツにスキップ

 7. An illustration of the DNP Head Office and Ichigaya no mori (Ichigaya Forest) indicating the nesting sites of wild birds.

-7. Wild birds nesting
+7. Nesting Wild Birds

-Sustaining the Cycle as Fertilizer
+Supporting the Cycle as Natural Fertilizer

 8. An illustration of the DNP Head Office Building and Ichigaya no mori (Ichigaya Forest) indicating where organic matter from the green space is returned back into the green space.